 9. Engages in other activities that do not advance the educational and instructional objectives of a classroom instructor.Consent Requirement

-No pupil shall be allowed to use the school districts’ computer networks/computers and the Internet unless they have filed with the school a Network Use Agreement consent form signed by the pupil and his/her parent(s) or legal guardian(s).Violations
+No student shall be allowed to use the school districts’ computer networks/computers and the Internet unless they have filed with the school a Network Use Agreement consent form signed by the student and his/her parent(s) or legal guardian(s).Violations

 Tutorial ServicesBoard of Education Policy-Tutorial Services #3232The policy states that whether or not an employee is on school premises or engaged in school related activities, he/she shall not solicit or enter into a business arrangement with any parent or student of the school district for the sale of any goods or services which may be directly or indirectly related to the school district’s educational or co-curricular programs.
 This is to avoid any impression that such goods or services have been endorsed or approved by the Board of Education or the impression that the use of such goods or services will improve a student’s performance in the district’s educational or co-curricular programs.
 No teaching staff member shall solicit or provide private instruction for a fee to any student of the school district enrolled in the school or schools to which the teaching staff member is assigned.Vacations during the School Year